nextauthjs/next-auth/www/docs/schemas/adapters.md

 #### Using custom model names

-The properties in the models need to be defined as above, but the model names themselves can be changed with a configuration option, and the datasource can be changed to what you want.
+The properties in the models need to be defined as above, but the model names themselves can be changed with a configuration option, and the datasource can be changed to anything supported by Prisma.

 This example shows using `model ProviderAccount` instead of `model Account` and `model Verification` instead of `model VerificationRequest`: